Save big (up to $1,875) on small business tools with our free membership, business.com+

 What are international numbers?

-An international number is a phone number that allows your company to receive calls from many countries, even those with different dialing procedures, to one organized line.
+An international number is a phone number that lets your company receive calls from customers in multiple countries through one consistent, centralized line, even when each country has different dialing rules.

 International numbers: Local and 800